dawescc/porpo/README.md

 pip3 install PySimpleGUI
 ```

-Currently, there are 2 methods of execution:
+There are 2 methods of execution:

 `gui.py` to begin using the application with a gui.